Chicago Syndicate (film): Plot

 Accountant and war hero Barry Amsterdam is asked by Chicago newspaper editor David Healey and civic leaders to go undercover and infiltrate the crime syndicate of Arnold Valent, who runs a corrupt insurance business.
 Valent is believed responsible for murdering bookkeeper Nelson Kern, who had gone to the newspaper with proof of the criminal activity.

 Barry hears how Kern's wife then committed suicide and daughter Joyce was committed to an institution.
 That and a $60,000 reward convince him to accept the dangerous job.
 He goes to a nightclub Valent owns, the Maracas, meeting a woman named Sue Morton who helps him gain access.
-There he meets Valent's girlfriend, singer Connie Peters.
-He then tells Valent he was a witness to Kern's murder and will go to police unless Valent makes him a better offer.
+There, he meets Valent's girlfriend, singer Connie Peters.
+He then tells Valent he was a witness to Kern's murder and will go to the police unless Valent makes him a better offer.

 Valent hires but doesn't trust him, at least until Barry, secretly working with the police, arranges a jewel theft and insurance scam.
 Turning again to Sue Morton for help, she pulls a gun on Barry and orders him to leave.
-But she learns from police who he really is, Sue works with Barry, revealing she is actually the murdered man's daughter, Joyce Kern.
+But she learns from the police who he really is, Sue works with Barry, revealing she is actually the murdered man's daughter, Joyce Kern.

 Unable to find some incriminating microfilm, Barry runs out of options until he schemes to make Connie jealous by introducing the other woman to Valent, who makes a play for her.
 Connie threatens to expose Valent, whose thugs give her a brutal beating.
 She gets the microfilm to Barry, who is shot and wounded before Valent is killed by the police.